Simon-Mufara/Simon-Mufara/README.md

 ## About Me

-I am a computational health and bioinformatics researcher with training in **bioinformatics, health systems science, and machine learning for biomedical data**.
+I am a bioinformatics dashboards developer and bioinformatics researcher with training in **bioinformatics, health systems science, and machine learning for biomedical data**.

 My work focuses on: